New Zealand Scottish Regiment: Formation

 During the late nineteenth century, various Scottish volunteer units had been formed in New Zealand.
 Their Scottish identity, however, disappeared when they were absorbed into the newly formed territorial regiments in 1911.
-A proposal to form a New Zealand Scottish Regiment during the First World War was made to the minister of defence, but was declined.
+A proposal to form a New Zealand Scottish regiment during the First World War was made to the minister of defence, but was declined.
 A new proposal was made by the Dunedin Scottish Society in 1937 and gained support from numerous Caledonian societies throughout New Zealand.
 The proposal was eventually accepted and the New Zealand Scottish Regiment was formed on 19 January 1939.

 The new regiment was established with a 135 man company based in each of Auckland, Wellington, Christchurch and Dunedin.
-New recruits had to have been either born in Scotland or have Scottish heritage, however this was not always strictly enforced and the regiment would include men of Chinese and Maori Heritage.
+New recruits had to have been either born in Scotland or have Scottish heritage, however this was not always strictly enforced and the regiment would include men of Chinese and Māori Heritage.
 Recruitment was rapid and by July 1939 the regiment was at full strength.
 The popularity of the regiment had resulted in a large waiting list and the formation of a fifth company (also to be based in Dunedin) was investigated, but never eventuated.
 Highland Uniforms were acquired from Black Watch stores in Scotland and Queen Elizabeth The Queen Mother, who was Colonel-in-Chief of the Black Watch, was also appointed Colonel-in-Chief of the New Zealand Scottish Regiment.